smk7758/OpenCV_ArucoTest/README.md

-This is just an test of ArUco in OpenCV.
+This is just a test of ArUco in OpenCV.
 In this program a programming language is Java only ^^;